rafael1856/ai-chatsql/README.md

 1. Clone this repository with 'git clone URL'

 2. Install PostgreSQL (only first time)
-   Read document about postgresql at ./docs folder
+   Read document about postgresql at 'docs' folder

 3. Add your database credentials in the user enviroment.
     In linux bash create a file 'env-vars' in the up-folder for app.